George Bush Intercontinental Airport (Houston) Vegan Options

 If you’re also getting food, I would suggest going with a bagel.
 Starbucks has multiple varieties of bagels that are vegan including the Plain, Cinnamon Raisin and Everything.
 Look for Justin’s Hazelnut or Classic Almond Butter as a spread.

-Panda Express (A17)
+Panda Express (Gate A17)

 Panda Express is a good American Chinese fast food choice.
 If cross-contamination is not a concern for you, their Chow Mein Noodles, Super Greens, Steamed Rice and/or Vegetable Spring Rolls are great options.